mootools/mootools-core/Docs/Element/Element.Dimensions.md

 ### Example:

 	var scroll = $('myElement').getScrollSize();
-	alert('My element can scroll to ' + scroll.y + 'px'); //alerts 'My element can scroll down to 820px'
+	alert('My element can scroll to ' + scroll.y + 'px'); // alerts 'My element can scroll down to 820px'

 ### See Also: